ClinicalGenomicsGBG/wgs_somatic/README.md

 Wrapper script `wgs_somatic-run-wrapper.py` looks for runs in Demultiplexdir.
 Every time there is a new run in Demultiplexdir, it is added to text file `/clinical/exec/wgs_somatic/runlists/novaseq_runlist.txt` to keep track of which runs that have already been analyzed.
 If a new run has GMS-BT/AL samples, the pipeline starts for these samples.
 Output is placed in working directory `/clinical/data/wgs_somatic/cron/` and the final result files are then copied to webstore.
 You can find a more detailed description of the automation on GMS-BT confluence page.

-### Goal

-- Have a high quality analysis of all types of genetic abberations (starting with SNVs and InDels, CNVs and SVs).
-- Which is fast (because some of these samples can help treatment of urgent pediatric cases).
-- Automated and connected to hospital systems so that it is not relied upon bioinformatician working-hours.
-- Packaged into Singularities so that it can in the future be run on a cloud-platform like AWS.
-- Connected to HCP to upload results and download data for analysis.
-- Robust and well-documented to fit into the clinical requirements.

 ### Yearly statistics

 After running the pipeline for the first time, a yearly\_statistics text file is created in the repo.
 Every time the pipeline is run, sample name and date/time is added to this text file.